kubero-dev/kubero-cli/README.md

 # kubero-cli
 A CLI for kubero (WIP).

-The CLI is a very early stage:
+The CLI is in a very early stage:

 So far implemented command tree